Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 These experienced pool contractors are well-trained if they come across any rock or groundwater and know how to handle those situations.
 When comparing the possible outcomes of digging your own hole, it may be best to leave this part of the process to the professionals.
 It may save you a marginal amount of money, but the hassle and headache may not be worth the trouble.

-Can Your Heavy Machinery Make It into My Yard Easily?
+Can Your Heavy Machinery Make It Into My Yard Easily?

 You may have to temporarily remove a section of a fence or a gate for yards with narrow fence lines or laneways.
 This situation does not happen often, but it is possible if you have limited access to your yard.
 A standard opening of eight feet is usually enough to get the machinery into a yard for excavation and building.